The Olympus AF-10 & AF-10 Super Review – Good Budget Option?

 What Kind Of Photography Is The Olympus AF-10 Best For?

 The Olympus AF-10 is best suited to day-to-day and nightlife photography.
-Due to its compact size and ease of use, it’s the ideal camera for somebody that just wants to document their life.
+Due to its compact size and ease of use, it’s the ideal camera for somebody who just wants to document their life.
 The flash is always ready to go, the camera is safe from the elements and it’s nice and compact.

 As you can see, the flash pretty much always produces red eye which is a really frustrating aspect.
 Apart from the flash, there isn’t too much to complain about apart from the pretty low-quality AF.